RaulPPelaez/UAMMD/README.md

 	-Fluctuating Hydrodynamics (coupled with particles with Immerse Boundary Method (IBM))

-Multiple building blocks are provided for the user to construct a certain simulation.
+Building blocks are provided for the user to construct a certain simulation.
 Most are highly templated to ease adaptability.

-For example, there is not a harmonic trap module, but you can write a simple functor (directly in device code!) stating that each particle should experiment a force when it is trying to leave the box.
-Then you can pass this functor to the ExternalForces module. similar things can be done with a bonded force, an interaction that needs to trasverse a neighbour list, an nbody interaction...
+For example, there is no harmonic trap module, but you can write a simple functor (directly in device code!) stating that each particle should experiment a force when it is trying to leave the box.
+Then you can pass this functor to the ExternalForces module.
+Similar things can be achieved with a bonded force, an interaction that needs to trasverse a neighbour list, an nbody interaction...

 Hop on to the examples folder for an introduction or check the [wiki](https://github.com/RaulPPelaez/UAMMD/wiki) for more information.